 Fire Bolt is exactly what it sounds like, a blast of fire that hits for 1d10 fire damage.
 If there’s something flammable in the way?
 Even better.
 This spell packs a wallop and can have devastating secondary effects (igniting stuff).
 Heavy duty firepower such as the spell should fit well with my small stature, and the ability to create fire has more than one purpose in a game.

 Ray of Frost shoots a blue-white beam of frigid magic.
 On hit, the opponent takes 1d8 cold damage, with his speed reduced by 10 feet until my next turn.
 The damage is slightly less than the fire option, but speed reduction could add a tactical advantage in a combat situation.
 Plus, I get to add both ends of the fire/ice spectrum to my on-call arsenal.

 Mage Hand offers another creative option to my cantrip list.
-A spectral, floating hand appears within a 30-foot range.
+A spectral, floating hand appears within walking distance.
 Though the hand can’t attack, activate magic items, or carry more than 10 pounds, it’s hand for trickery or sketchy situations.
 Want to open a treasure chest that may be booby-trapped?
 This is your answer.

 1st Level Spells